constantin-webc/512-1/readme.md

 A Kirby license is valid for a single domain.
 You can find Kirby's license agreement here: <https://getkirby.com/license>

 ## The Panel

 You can find the login for Kirby's admin interface at http://yourdomain.com/panel.
 You will be guided through the signup process for your first user, when you visit the panel for the first time.

 ## Installation

+- Clone or download this repository
+- Clone or download the [latest Kirby version](https://github.com/getkirby/kirby)

 Kirby does not require a database, which makes it very easy to install.
-Just copy Kirby's files to your server and visit the URL for your website in the browser.
+Just copy @512 Theme's and Kirby's files to your server and visit the URL for your website in the browser.

 **Please check if the invisible .htaccess file has been copied to your server correctly**